 If we do the math, (360 different color hues multiplied by 100 different saturation levels), that’s 36,000 color combinations!

 In bi-color mode, the Pixel G1s has a wide range of Kelvin light temperatures, ranging from yellowish (2500K) all the way up to crisp daylight white (8500K).
-At 8500K it has a blue tint to it.
+To my eyes, 8500K has a blue tint to it.
 Each click of the dial changes the Kelvin value by 100, so you’ve effectively got 60 different color temperatures from which to choose.

 The makers of the Pixel G1s claim it has a CRI and TLCI greater than or equal to 97.
 That’s a bold claim.
 It’s nice to know that when lit by the Pixel G1s, my photo and video subjects will be almost perfectly “color accurate”, and not overly “green” or “magenta”.
 If you want to dive deep into the CRI and TLCI rabbit hole, check out this post by Videomaker.